devbyaccident/Jenkins-level-1/exercises/00-Environment-Setup/README.md

 This configuration file:

 - Defines services for Jenkins, SonarQube, and a Jenkins agent.
 Don't worry about what these are yet, you'll learn more abou them as you go through the course.
--Creates a shared network so these services can connect to each other.
+- Creates a shared network so these services can connect to each other.
 - Makes a volume called `jenkins_home` available inside the container.

 **Step 3: Start the Jenkins Server Containers**